- Anatomy of an Ear Infection Slideshow Pictures

 (Bilateral AOM without Otorrhea)

 *Observation is an appropriate option only when follow-up can be ensured and antibacterial agents can be started if symptoms persist or worsen within 2-3 days.
-The new guidelines also recommend “shared decision making” with the caregiver.
+The guidelines also recommend "shared decision making" with the caregiver.
 Non-severe illness is represented by mild ear pain and fever <39 C (102.2 F) in the past 24 hours.
-Severe illness is defined as moderate to severe otalgia (ear pain) or any ear pain for at least 48 hours or fever 39 C.
+Severe illness is defined as moderate to severe otalgia (ear pain) or any ear pain for at least 48 hours or fever 39 C. These 2013 guidelines are current.

 If antibiotics are initiated, amoxicillin is usually recommended as the first line treatment.
 This is usually prescribed for 10 days.
 About 10% of children do not respond within the first 48-72 hours of treatment, and antibiotic therapy may have to be changed.
 Even after antibiotic treatment, some children are left with some fluid in the middle ear which can cause temporary hearing loss lasting for up to 3 to 6 weeks.
 In most children, this fluid eventually disappears spontaneously (on its own).
 Ceftriaxone (50mg/kg/d) injection is recommended for children that cannot take oral antibiotics; three days of this antibiotic is usually more effective than a single injection.